Sultan Naga Dimaporo

-Sultan Naga Dimaporo, officially the Municipality of Sultan Naga Dimaporo (Maranao: Inged a Sultan Naga Dimaporo; Lungsod sa Sultan Naga Dimaporo; Bayan ng Sultan Naga Dimaporo), is a 5th class municipality in the province of Lanao del Norte, Philippines.
+Sultan Naga Dimaporo, officially the Municipality of Sultan Naga Dimaporo (Maranao: Inged a Sultan Naga Dimaporo; Lungsod sa Sultan Naga Dimaporo; Bayan ng Sultan Naga Dimaporo), is a municipality in the province of Lanao del Norte, Philippines.
 According to the 2020 census, it has a population of 60,904 people.

-It is formerly known as Karomatan.
+It was formerly known as Karomatan.

 History

 Executive Order No. 588, s.
 1953 (Signed on April 30, 1953) created the Karomatan from the following: